 - This actuator is another part of the system that moves the throttle.

 - There is also a brake switch which decelerates the car, and clutch switch that disengages the entire system when the driver presses on the brake.

 Each individual car manufacturer has a different process for making and installing the cruise control system.
 Therefore, the following are simply guidelines and should be adjusted depending on the make and model of your vehicle.
 Usually your car’s manual will have a diagrammed section that shows the flow chart of cruise control and addresses different diagnostic problems.

 If the speed sensor fails, then the cruise control will not be signaled with the speed.
 This is easily identifiable because the speedometer will typically stop working simultaneously.
 In the case that the cruise control module stops working, it will not understand what is being recorded from the speed sensor, and therefore will not send any signals to the actuator.
 Blown fuses and broken wires can prevent the cruise control module from working.
 Actuator’s can stop working because there is a leak inside one of its parts.
 Finally, links, wires, or connections that break or disconnect will cause the cruise control to stop working.

 Find A Quality Mechanic

 If you have more questions about cruise control repair troubleshooting, you should talk to a professional so that you can get the help you need.
-Seva Call will connect you with up to three, reputable auto repair professionals in your area.
+TalkLocal will connect you with up to three, reputable auto repair professionals in your area.
 Just tell us what you need, where you are, and when you’re available, and we’ll find the professionals for you, in just minutes!